Mtnikmaram/artgallery/README.md

 23. For Django to be able to understand how to use and where to store static files we need to add some extra rows to the settings.py file.

-24. Let's change the templates directory to TEMPLATES_DIR in the teamplates array.
+24. Let's change the templates directory to TEMPLATES_DIR in the templates array.

 25. To be able to get the application to work through Heroku we also need to add our Heroku app and localhost to which hosts that are allowed.